 What ACTION(s) did you take to meet the challenge and improve things (whatever the goal was or whatever needed turning around)?

 What were the long and short term RESULT(s) that positively impacted the company?
 Did you meet the goal and/or turn around the situation?
 How long did it take to see the results?
 Monetize the results and/or use hard facts whenever possible.

 Read Be a STAR in Your Next Interview to understand how the S-T-A-R stories are developed and used for interviewing.

 Maybe what shines through in your career success stories is your talent for being resourceful, analytical, collaborative, organized, decisive, forward-thinking, productive, dependable, enthusiastic, dynamic, etc. Determine which are your key personal brand attributes.

-Include a few tightly-written, to the point success stories (2 to 3 lines) in your resume.
-Beyond your resume, your stories will have significant impact as part of your online social networking profiles (LinkedIn, Twitter, Facebook, etc.).
+Include a few tightly-written, relevant success stories (2 to 3 lines) in your resume.
+Beyond your resume, your stories will have significant impact when also added to your online social networking profiles (LinkedIn, Twitter, Facebook, etc.).

 They can even become a stand-alone career marketing document showcasing top contributions.
-Link here to an example of a "Leadership Initiatives Summary" I created for an executive client outlining 2 of his standout career achievements, Paul Goldfarb.
+Link here to an example of a "Leadership Initiatives Summary" I created for an executive client outlining 2 of his standout contributions, Paul Goldfarb.

 Investing effort into developing these stories will help remind you of the value you offer and help prepare you for your job interviews.

 C-A-R stories will also help with your networking efforts.
 Prepare a few somewhat expanded versions of your stories to use in different situations.

 Having these compelling examples of your value proposition in your back pocket will also help ease you through even those difficult sessions with inept interviewers who don't ask the best qualifying questions, or in uneasy networking situations.